camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 Please refer to [Authentication Error Response](https://openid.net/specs/openid-connect-core-1_0.html#AuthError).

 If "openid" is missing in the scope value, the Authorization Server returns an HTTP response code of 400 (Bad Request) and an error invalid_request.

+## Purpose

+A transaction specific request parameter purpose as specified in [openid-connect-4-identity-assurance-1_0-13](https://openid.net/specs/openid-connect-4-identity-assurance-1_0.html#name-transaction-specific-purpos) MUST be used to allow a SP to state the purpose for the transfer of End-User data it is asking for.
+The purpose string MUST use below format for interoperability

+`dpv:<dpvValue>`

+`<dpvValue>` is coming from [W3C DPV purpose definition](https://w3c.github.io/dpv/dpv/#vocab-purpose)

 ## ID Token sub claim